gopod/crypex/README.md

 Staying up to date
 ==================

-To update Crypex to the latest version, use `go get github.com/ramezanius/crypex`.
+To update Crypex to the latest version, use `go get -u github.com/ramezanius/crypex`.

 ------